 “This is a princess story for everyone and anyone can take joy from its message.
 The perfect companion for snuggling up on the sofa and reading together, this is a thoroughly modern fairytale for anyone who has ever wanted to just be themselves.” – Katie for Kidsspot (read the full review here)

-In 2022 The Lighthouse Princess was voted one of the Whitcoull’s Kid’s Top 50.
+In 2022 The Lighthouse Princess was also voted one of the Whitcoull’s Kid’s Top 50.

 About the process

 In 2019 my manuscript was selected to be used as part of the Storylines Gavin Bishop Award for Illustrators.
 This competition was used to select an illustrator for the book, from a range of entries around the country, all by previously unpublished illustrators. .